 Crude Oil News Articles

-- Crude oil futures slip after U.S. supplies grow again (3/6/2014) - Stronger supplies in the world's top consumer prompted West Texas Intermediate crude oil futures to lose value on Thursday, according to Bloomberg.
+- Crude oil futures ebb and flow (4/15/2014) - Confidence about increased supplies in the top consumer and concerns about strife at various hotspots prompted crude oil futures to hover during the Tuesday trade session, according to Bloomberg.

-- Crude oil futures edge higher before supplies data (2/5/2014) - Expectations for reduced supplies in the world's largest consumer prompted West Texas Intermediate crude oil futures to increase in value on Wednesday, according to Bloomberg.
+- Crude oil futures hinge on inventory data (4/8/2014) - Confidence about reduced inventories in the globe's top consumer prompted West Texas Intermediate crude oil futures to lose value on Tuesday, according to Bloomberg.

 Crude Oil Blog Posts

 - Turner’s Take – Corn, Soybean & Crude Oil (2/20/2014) - March corn is now trading above $4.50 and has stopped us out of our short position from $4.25.
 While I remain bearish on corn prices for 2013/14 and 2014/15, you can’t deny these low US corn prices have spurned demand from exports, ethanol and animal feed.